310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 i often open photoshoot [events] for a [costumed] character in [aoumi aquarium], but…

-having a photoshoot with a [mascot character] i do not know is refreshing to me.
+having a photoshoot with a [yuruchara] i do not know is refreshing to me.

 okay, cheese…☆